-Whilst many Easter traditions are associated with Christianity, some are inspired by a Pagan past.
+And while many Easter traditions are associated with Christianity, some are inspired by a Pagan past.

-Easter traditions around the world
+Discover 7 Easter traditions from around the world

-Traditional Mass is held on Easter Sunday evening.
+In Greece, Easter traditions mean traditional Mass is held on Easter Sunday evening.
 Many Greek islands have their own idiosyncratic ways of celebrating.

 But mostly it sounds like a calm, peaceful time of reflection before heading home for a hot snack of lamb stomach soup.